 - International Credential Evaluation Service (ICES).

-A PLAR applicant whose primary language is not English or French, and where any portion of their relevant formal education was not conducted in English or French, must submit test scores of a College-approved language proficiency test.
+If you are not fluent in English or French, and/or your relevant education was not conducted in either language, you must submit your scores on a College-approved language proficiency test, as per the College’s Language Proficiency Policy.
 The College requires a language proficiency test to be obtained from one of the following institutions.
-For information on the costs associated with obtaining a test, please contact the institution directly.
+Please contact the institution directly for the associated costs.

-- The International English Language Testing System (IELTS) - level 7 required on all skills (listening, reading, writing and speaking) - [In Ontario: www.ieltscanada.ca, International: www.ielts.org]
+- The International English Language Testing System (IELTS) – Level 7 required on all skills (listening, reading, writing and speaking).
+In Ontario: ieltscanada.ca.
+International: www.ielt.org.